daaronr/fundraising_data_pull/README.md

 # Charity seeding experiment code and process

+## Pulls
+Currently the pulls are setup as follows:
+- *pull_new_pages.R* pulls data for new pages only.
+New pages are pages where the created date >= date of the last pull.
+This pull is running twice a day 12 hours apart.

 ## Files

 - *main_automated* version of main which the server uses to pull each day